thepeacockproject/peacockprojectorg/docs/ghost-mode.md

 The Peacock Project is happy to announce that we are running our own [LocalGhost](https://gitlab.com/grappigegovert/LocalGhost) server!

-Ghost Mode for HITMAN 2 has returned as an unofficial game mode!
+Ghost Mode for HITMAN™ 2 has returned as an unofficial game mode!
 You and a friend can connect and invite each other to a friendly Ghost Mode match using Steam's invite system.

 (_Matchmaking is not yet supported_).